Met Office: Forecasts

-Shipping forecast

-The Shipping Forecast is produced by the Met Office and broadcast on BBC Radio 4, for those traversing the seas around the British Isles.

 Weather forecasting and warnings

 The Met Office issues Severe Weather Warnings for the United Kingdom through the National Severe Weather Warning Service (NSWWS).
 These warn of weather events that may affect transport infrastructure and endanger people's lives.
 In March 2008, the system was improved and a new stage of warning was introduced, the 'Advisory'.

 The Met Office along with Irish counterpart Met Éireann introduced a storm naming system in September 2015 to provide a single authoritative naming system for the storms that affect the UK and Ireland.
 The first named storm under this system, Abigail was announced on 10 November 2015.
-In 2019, the Met Office and Met Éireann were joined by Dutch national weather forecasting service the Royal Netherlands Meteorological Institute(KNMI).
+In 2019, the Met Office and Met Éireann were joined by Dutch national weather forecasting service the Royal Netherlands Meteorological Institute (KNMI).

-Weather prediction models
+Weather Prediction Models

-The main role of the Met Office is to produce forecast models by gathering information from weather satellites in space and observations on earth, then processing it with a variety of models, based on a software package known as the unified model.
-The principal weather products for UK customers are 36-hour forecasts from the operational 1.5 km resolution UKV model covering the UK and surroundings (replacing the 4 km model), 48-hour forecasts from the 12 km resolution NAE model covering Europe and the North Atlantic, and 144-hour forecasts from the 25 km resolution global model (replacing the 40 km global model).
-The Met Office's Global Model forecast has consistently been in the top 3 for global weather forecast performance (in the decades up to 2010) in independent verification to WMO standards.
-Products for other regions of the globe are sold to customers abroad, provided for MOD operations abroad or provided free to developing countries in Africa.
-If necessary, forecasters may make adjustments to the computer forecasts.
-Data is stored in the Met Office's own PP-format.
+The Unified Model, or UM, is the principle modelling suite used by the Met Office.
+Released in 1990, it is named as such for its ability to be run over a range of scales in space and time.
+The UM forms the basis of all operational Numerical Weather Prediction at the Met Office, for both deterministic and ensemble forecasts.

+Deterministic forecasts include the UKV model which runs at 1.5km resolution over the UK and 4km in surrounding areas out to a maximum of 120 hours.
+In addition is global deterministic forecast at 10km resolution out to 6 days, which then provides the boundary conditions for the UKV model.

+Ensemble forecasts are also run for both the UK and globally.
+The UK ensemble (MOGREPS-UK) has 18 members and operates at a 2.2km resolution out to 5 days, while the global ensemble (MOGREPS-G) runs at 20km out to 7 days.
+The global model also has 18 members, which then provide interpolated physics perturbations and necessary boundary conditions for the corresponding members of the UK ensemble.